DJSeb/kernel-shark-sebanek-gh-mirror/ProjectSpecification.md

 more windows (pop-ups are an idea, though maybe too simple for our cause) to be displayed, with the right data.

-All of this should be much easier thanks to Kernelshark's API, which allows for data record finding and also drawing user interface objects, like buttons.
+All of this should be much easier thanks to KernelShark's API, which allows for data record finding and also drawing user interface objects, like buttons.

 ### Example trace file

 It should show situations, where using the plugin and looking at the stack traces helps to figure out "what's the holdup".
 It might be best to write a simple program to create such a trace.
-Screenshots showing the view of the trace in Kernelshark should be included.
+Screenshots showing the view of the trace in KernelShark should be included.

 ### Documentation

 Of course, the project will also include user documentation as well as a technical documentation.
-The user documentation should include how the plugin is used as well as how to enable stacktrace capture in Kernelshark.
-The technical documentation will be about plugin's structure, what design, classes and methods are used and should also include a part about the change to Kernelshark's source code.
+The user documentation should include how the plugin is used as well as how to enable stacktrace capture in KernelShark.
+The technical documentation will be about plugin's structure, what design, classes and methods are used and should also include a part about the change to KernelShark's source code.

 ## Similar projects

-There aren't, to the author's knowledge, any Kernelshark plugins that solve the issue of allowing the user to view the stack trace from trace-cmd in Kernelshhark, and Kernelshark itself shows only scheduling events across CPUs by default.
-As such, I will list other stack tracing programs that allow visualization of stack tracing or the stack tracing itself, so as to have something to compare with Kernelshark + Stacklook.
+There aren't, to the author's knowledge, any KernelShark plugins that solve the issue of allowing the user to view the stack trace from trace-cmd in Kernelshhark, and KernelShark itself shows only scheduling events across CPUs by default.
+As such, I will list other stack tracing programs that allow visualization of stack tracing or the stack tracing itself, so as to have something to compare with KernelShark + Stacklook.

 A notable and apparently popular software to visualize stack traces is using **FlameGraphs**.
 While very cool in execution, they are not necessary for a